BharathKumarMurugan/face-recognition-with-python-opencv/README.md

 ```
 pip install requirements.txt
 ```
+* Download an image of any format(.jpg, .jpeg, .png) and provide the name of the image file in the script
-* Execute the python script
+* Execute the face recognition script
 ```
 python face-recognition-image.py
 ```